BiogridCortex/docker-mosquitto/README.md

-# docker-mosquitto
+# mosquitto
-Dockerfile for Biogrid Cortex Mosquitto
+Dockerfile for Biogrid Cortex Mosquitto.
+Docker Hub is set up to automatically build from this.